AdobeDocs/experience-manager-65.en/help/assets/aem-assets-adobe-stock.md

 *Figure: View and access metadata and license references of saved assets.*

 ## Known limitations {#known-limitations}

+* **Functionality to restrict users from licensing is not working properly**: All users having `read` permissions to the stock configuration are allowed to search and license the [!DNL Adobe Stock] assets.

 * **Editorial image warning is not displayed**: When licensing an image, users cannot check if an image is Editorial Use Only.
 To prevent possible misuse, the administrators can turn off the access to editorial assets from the Admin Console.